garrypolley/lc101-kc/March 06, 2017/talking-points.md

 ## Start of Class

-* Nothing really, just get started for the evening
+*  Mention assignment is due thursday -- the tech jobs console assignment

 ## Lecture